Icelandic Tourist Board

 Day 1: REYKJAVIK-LANDMANNALAUGAR AND FROM LANDMANNALAUGAR TO HRAFNTINNUSKER

-The tour starts by the Reykjavík tourist info at the City Hall at 7 a.m..
+Our journey begins at Reykjavík's Tourist Information Center at the City Hall at 7 a.m..
 The City Hall on Vonarstræti is within walking distance of most hotels and guesthouses in central Reykjaviík.
 We also offer pick up at your door for a small fee.
 After introductions we board the scheduled bus that takes us to Landmannalaugar.
 The drive takes about 3-4 hours, on the way we drive along the south coast and then turn inland and pass Iceland's most active volcano, Hekla.
 Our hike starts in Landmannalaugar as we walk through this geothermal wonderland and look at the colorful mountains and steaming hot springs.
 We walk by the beautiful hot spring Stórihver before crossing into the obsidian desert by Hrafntinnusker.
 We put up the first camp at the campsite in Hrafntinnusker, one of the most remote campsites in Iceland.

 (L, r, D) Distance: 12 km (7.5 mi) Walking time: 4-5 hrs Ascent: 470 m (1540 ').